josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 But the `Router` has a complicated API and is entwined with other services and application preconditions.
 Might it be difficult to mock?

-Fortunately, not in this case because the `DashboardComponent` isn't doing much with the `Router`
+Fortunately, not in this case because the `DashboardComponent` is not doing much with the `Router`

 <code-example header="app/dashboard/dashboard.component.ts (goToDetail)" path="testing/src/app/dashboard/dashboard.component.ts" region="goto-detail" ></code-example>